 - Include the dates when it became a major strategy for contemporary artists, and explain why it did from a historical perspective.

-- Be able to fully identify artworks in this area and explain how they deploy appropriation. *
+- Identify artworks in this area and explain how they deploy appropriation.

 - Back to the Easel: Neo-Expressionism and the Return of Painting

 - Analyze the new approach in painting in the United States, Italy, Germany, and other countries.